PrasadNR/Webots-Quadcopter-Python-SITL/README.md

 ## Background

 A couple of years ago, I had authored a paper on object tracking Quadcopter.
 (Link: https://www.academia.edu/40403950/Single_Horizontal_Camera-Based_Object_Tracking_Quadcopter_Using_StaGaus_Algorithm ) I had some difficulties with reproducible results (with physical drone as mentioned in the paper).
 However, back then, I ended up building a ROS and Gazebo based multi-type multi-vehicle SITL (Software In The Loop) simulator (as detailed in the paper).
-The setup was extensive and worked only with a specific version of Ubuntu.
+The setup was extensive and worked only with a specific version of Ubuntu (requiring `sudo` and root access).

 Also, few of the repositories have been archived now and I believe Erle Robotics has shut down completely and their github repositories are archived (which means that my ROS Gazebo SITL simulator may/may not be fully reproducible.
 At least, it won't be easy to reproduce my research to say the least).